 This strain has been successfully fruited in a disturbed garden habitat.
-However, even with the formation of mycelium and sclerotium there are many factors that will influence the formation of morel fruits.
-For that reason we make no guarantees beyond the viability of the block.
-For best results plant the block as described in the directions included with spawn in late fall early winter.
+However, even with the formation of mycelium and sclerotium, there are many factors that will influence the formation of morel fruits.
+For that reason, we make no guarantees beyond the viability of the block.
+For best results, plant the block as described in the directions included with spawn in late fall or early winter.
 Areas where morel mushrooms are found locally are more likely to have success growing black morels outdoors from spawn.
-Even in good conditions morel spawn might not fruit for years after planting.
+Even in good conditions, morel spawn might not fruit for years after planting.

-This strain was isolated from what was thought to be a “Morchella elata group” found in Oregon.
+This strain was isolated from what was considered a “Morchella elata group” found in Oregon.
 Recently it was confirmed to be Morchella importuna.

 We have yet to develop a reliable method for fruiting the block indoors.
 Stay tuned!

 This outdoor mushroom spawn patch kit can be used to directly inoculate prepared outdoor mushroom beds.
 See our Gardening with Landscape Black Morels Guide for more details.

 For additional information on growing morels, please check out “Mycelium Running : How Mushrooms Can Help Save the World by Paul Stamets.

 **Successful morel cultivation depends on a narrow range environmental conditions for growth, for this reason we cannot guarantee fruit body development from the black morel spawn block.**